 I’m talking BANANA cinnamon rolls.
 Hopefully you’re banana-obsessed like me and on board with this.
 I’ve made these three times already and they’re almost too good to be true.

 Even Mr. FMK really likes them and THAT my friends, is a big freaking deal.
 He prefers that I don’t “mess with” classic recipes such as cinnamon rolls.
-But with these he didn’t even seem to notice that I used less butter and sugar than a traditional cinnamon roll recipe.
+But with these he didn’t even seem to notice that I lightened things up a tad compared to a traditional cinnamon roll recipe.
 So let’s just keep that between us, mmk?

 I am forcing my banana loving ways on you in hopes that you’ll make this epic cinnamon roll recipe the next time your morning needs a special treat.